gkellogg/gkellogg.github.io/_posts/2011-03-04-sparql-algebra.md

   - Ruby
   - Semantic Web
 ---
-For those intrepid enough, I&#8217;ve pushed version 0.0.2 of [sparql-algebra](https://github.com/gkellogg/sparql-algebra).
+For those intrepid enough, I've pushed version 0.0.2 of [sparql-algebra](https://github.com/gkellogg/sparql-algebra).
 It relies on unreleased changes to RDF.rb and sxp-ruby, so you need to use bundler with the included Gemfile.

 SPARQL Algebra implements the s-expression-based SPARQL algebra described in [SPARQL 1.1](http://www.w3.org/TR/rdf-sparql-query/#sparqlAlgebra) and [Jena](http://openjena.org/wiki/SSE).
 Remaining work needed for &#95;describe&#95; operator and query optimizations.
 This is the base for translation from SPARQL Grammar [4], which requires just a bit more work to be fully compliant.
 Both of these, along with support for an HTTP endpoint and solution serializer, will be sufficient to implement a complete SPARQL solution in pure Ruby.